frrsfuzn/CalculateTheLengthOfTwoPoints/README.md

 # Calculate Length Two Points CS

 ## Problem Description
-Create a library to calculate length of 2 points in cartean system
+Create a library to calculate length of 2 points in cartesian system

 ## Dev Environtment Setup
 - In this usecase we use replit and we ecnourage you to use replit so your system will same with us
--

 ## How to run test
 - Click section `Unit tests` and then